kim-atkinson/kim-atkinson/README.md

 - 👋 Hi, I’m @kim-atkinson
-- 👀 I’m interested in web and email development.
+- 👀 I’m interested in websites and app development.
 - 🌱 I’m currently learning JavaScript.
 - 💞️ I’m looking to collaborate on web apps.
 - 📫 How to reach me atkinson.kimberley@gmail.com